 Dark Green almost black spots on the leaves

 If the blackness is on the tips, look at the previous problem.
 If the spots are somewhere different it's likely being caused by too much fertiliser.
+Flush the soil with fresh water and don't feed again for 6 months.

 Totally yellow Peace Lily leaves or yellow and brown tips